-Nene Maruta (right), BSN ’20, one of the CON’s most recent graduates, is preparing to enter a highly sought-after residency program at the Mayo Clinic this fall.
+Nene Maruta (above), BSN ’20, one of the CON’s most recent graduates, is preparing to enter a highly sought-after residency program at the Mayo Clinic this fall.
 Maruta says COVID-19 made her final year especially challenging as she navigated online courses, reduced clinical hours, and the complexities of residency interviews.

 “Finishing nursing school in a pandemic was one of the most frustrating experiences ever,” she laughs.
 “Like a lot of nurses, I’m more tactile and conversation oriented, so it was harder to enjoy things moving online.
 I had to acknowledge the frustration and find the best way to move on.”